jacquev6/vincent-jacques.net/assets/DrawTurksHead.md

 </div>

 Its core functionality is written in [C++] and exposed as a Python library using [Boost.Python].
-A Python callback for computing the colors is called from the C++ code.
+Two-way integration between C++ and Python code allows a Python callback computing the colors to be called by the C++ code.
-This required two-way integration of C++ and Python code.

 Drawings are made using [Cairo].
 The Cairo context is created in Python using [PyCairo] and passed to the C++ layer.
 The C++ code uses [Cairomm] to do the actual drawing.